JupyterPER/SageMathAINotebooks/README.md

 # SageMath AI Notebooks

-**SageMath AI Notebooks** are interactive HTML documents inspired by the *nbplayer* project by Ingo Dahn, extended with richer functionality and improved interactivity.
+**SageMath AI Notebooks** are interactive HTML documents inspired by the [*nbplayer*](https://github.com/ingodahn/nbplayer), extended with richer functionality and improved interactivity.

 * Brings the familiar computation experience of a Python‑based SageMath CAS, similar to Jupyter Notebooks.

 * Standalone HTML notebooks open directly in any modern web browser, on any platform:

   * **No installation required**.
-  * Computations are handled by a cloud‑based kernel provided by **SageMathCell**.
+  * Computations are handled by a cloud‑based kernel via [SageMathCell](https://sagecell.sagemath.org/).
   * Only an Internet connection is needed.

 ***

-## Extended Features
+## Features

 * **Built‑in AI assistant** (via APIs from multiple providers):